pankaja-shree/mongo101/readme.md

 c.next() //shows the next object - 1 at a time
 ```

+* Documents in MongoDB do not need to have same set of fields.

 ### Node Driver

 * NodeJS driver is a driver written in JS, used to communicate between the server and mongodb - managing connections, handle requests and errors.